Report: Downed power lines sparked deadly California fires

 "An arc from a conductor was witnessed along with the start of a vegetation fire," the report said.
 A second fire also was "from an overhead conductor."
 The two sparked a third, merged, and burned 10 miles (16 kilometers), the report said.

-A responding firefighter said the smoke was blowing sideways and he had to veer around numerous tree branches in the road to get to the fire area.
+A responding firefighter said the smoke was blowing sideways and he had to veer around numerous tree branches to get to the fire.

-One homeowner told the firefighter "he saw a tree illuminate when the conductors arced."

 Another property owner told Fire Captain Specialist Eric Bettger that "he saw a flash to the east and saw the conductors come down.